anarchy-ai/LLM-VM/glossary.md

 Large Language Models represent a significant milestone in natural language processing and continue to drive advancements in AI-driven language understanding and generation.

 > Note: While LLMs offer transformative capabilities, their ethical use and potential biases must be carefully considered to ensure responsible AI deployment.

+### Hallucination

+**Hallucination:** A phenomenon where the model generates text or responses that contain information or details that are not based on factual data or reality.
+It occurs when the model produces information that is fabricated, imagined, or fictional rather than being grounded in accurate information from its training data or the real world.

+**Causes of Hallucination:**

+1. Biases in the training data.
+2. Limitations in the model's understanding of context.
+3. The model's tendency to generate creative but incorrect information.

+Researchers and developers continually work to mitigate and reduce hallucination in LLMs to make them more reliable and trustworthy in their outputs.

+### Transfer learning

+**Transfer learning** is a machine learning technique that reuses a pretrained model's knowledge on one task to enhance performance on a related task.
+It's a time-efficient way to improve models, particularly when data for the target task is limited.

+### Knowledge distillation

+**Knowledge distillation:** a process where a smaller or more efficient model (the "student") is trained to replicate the behavior and predictions of a larger, more complex model (the "teacher").
+Advantage: more computationally efficient and suitable for deployment in resource-constrained environments.

+### Quantization

+**Quantization**: a process of reducing the precision or bit-width of numerical values, typically weights and activations, used in a neural network model.
+This involves representing the original high-precision floating-point values with a limited set of discrete values, often integers.
+It makes neural network models more memory-efficient and computationally faster during inference, without significantly compromising their performance.Quantization is particularly valuable for deploying models on resource-constrained devices like mobile phones, IoT devices, and edge computing devices.

+### Pruning and sparsity

+**Pruning:** is a technique used to remove certain connections (weights) or neurons from a neural network while retaining its general structure and functionality.
+These connections or neurons are often identified based on their low importance or contribution to the network's overall performance.
+Purpose: The main purpose of pruning is to reduce the size of a neural network model, thereby decreasing memory usage and computational requirements during inference.
+Smaller models are more efficient and suitable for deployment on resource-constrained devices.
+Methods: Various methods and criteria can be used for pruning, including magnitude-based pruning (removing small-weight connections), sensitivity analysis, and iterative pruning.
+Pruning can be applied to different layers or parts of a neural network, depending on the specific goals of model compression and optimization.
+**Sparsity:** refers to the property of having many of the elements or parameters in a neural network set to zero.
+A sparse neural network contains a significant portion of zero-valued parameters, resulting in a more compact representation.
+Purpose: Introducing sparsity into a neural network is often an outcome of pruning, but it can also be achieved through other techniques.
+Sparse models consume less memory and require fewer computations, making them suitable for deployment in scenarios where computational resources are limited.
+Benefits: Sparse neural networks can have improved inference speed, reduced memory footprint, and decreased energy consumption, which is advantageous for edge devices, mobile applications, and real-time systems.
+Sparsity Techniques: Besides pruning, techniques like weight regularization with sparsity-inducing penalties (e.g., L1 regularization), structured sparsity, and quantization can be used to induce sparsity in neural network models.
+Transfer learning

+### Distributed learning

+**Distributed learning**, also known as distributed machine learning, refers to the practice of training machine learning models across multiple computing devices or nodes in a distributed computing environment.
+The goal of distributed learning is to leverage the computational power and resources of multiple machines to accelerate the training process and handle larger datasets and more complex models.